hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 * An entity class must be annotated with `@Entity`
 * An entity should implement `Serializable` interface
 * An entity must include an identifier field(annotated with `@Id`), such as `id` of `Post`.
 * An entity should have a default none-arguments constructor.
-By default, if there is no explict constructor declaration, there is an implict none-argument constructor.
-If there is a constructor accepts more than one arguments, you have to add another none-argument explictly.
+By default, if there is no explicit constructor declaration, there is an implicit none-argument constructor.
+If there is a constructor accepts more than one arguments, you have to add another none-argument explicitly.

 	For example.